 • We endeavour to support and promote - Physical well being Family involvement Sight, hearing and communication Continence Mobility/Aids required Personal safety checks Provision of care from other disciplines. i.e. Physiotherapy, Occupational Therapy etc. Religious and cultural needs.
+Equality & Diversity Safeguarding

-Service Users and next of kin should be aware that carers will only supervise and not administer medication unless agreed Full medication policy available on request.
+Service Users and next of kin should be aware that carers will only supervise and not administer medication unless agreed.
+Full medication policy available on request.

 We aim to provide you with a care worker within 30 minutes either side of the time requested.
 We will try to provide you with a regular care worker for the majority of your care needs.
-If your regular worker is absent through either sickness, or holiday we will endeavour to provide you with another suitable care worker.
+If your regular worker is absent through either sickness, or holiday we will endeavor to provide you with another suitable care worker.
 We will try and keep the numbers of care workers to a minimum.
 However over weekends and holiday periods this may be more difficult to do.
 Our priority is always to cover your care needs with care workers who possess the skills and abilities to do the tasks required.

 Before The Service Starts:- A senior member of the company will meet you at your home to discuss how the care will be undertaken and to understand your personal preference in relation to how and when you wish your care to be provided.
 We encourage a relative or representative to attend this meeting, where you have given your consent for this to happen.
 This meeting is also an opportunity to agree the specific care that is required and how costs may be met.
-Forget Me Not will produce a plan of care that explains which services have been agreed and summarise any specific preferences you may have in relation to the care that is provided.
+Forget Me Not Care Ltd will produce a plan of care that explains which services have been agreed and summarise any specific preferences you may have in relation to the care that is provided.
 Also any risks to health and safety and your well being can be identified.

 Service users have the right to expect:- · To be encouraged to be as independent as possible.

-· To be allowed to take risks and to live a lifestyle which is as far as possible geared to their personal choice and preference.
+· To be allowed to take risks and to live a lifestyle which is, as far as possible geared to their personal choice and preference.

 · To be treated as an individual, making their own decisions on matters which affect them, and to participate as much as possible (with the help of friends or relatives if so desired) in drawing up a care plan, reviewing it and agreeing to modifications.